gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

         yield node
 ```

 Now, how do we pick which color to contract?
 Similarly to our vertex degree heuristic, we want to choose a color that maximizes edges/vertices contracted.
-For a given vertex, we'll pick the <i>color that appears most frequently</i> among its neighbors.
+For a given vertex, we'll pick the _color that appears most frequently_ among its neighbors.

 ```python
 def iter_neighbor_colors_by_freq(G: nx.Graph, node: str) -> Iterator[str]: